Octavius-Dante/Tetra-Proxima/CAPM-DAY-11/Readme.md

 </br>
 </br>

-General info : How many destiantion services can be created in one destiantion service instance ? - 256.
+General info : How many destination services can be created in one destination service instance ? - 256.

 </br>
 </br>